 Student Information

 Name of the Child Date of Birth Grade level

 Name of School School District

 Tribal Membership

-The individual with Tribal membership is the (se elect only one): Ochild Ochild's parent Ochild's grandparent
+The individual with Tribal membership is the (select or nly one): Ochild Ochild's s parent Ochild's grandparent

-If the individual with Tribal membership is not the tribal membership: idual (parent/grandparent) with
+If the individual with Tribal membership is not the chiltribal membership: ridual (parent/grandparent) with

-Name and address of Tribe or Band that maintain above: ns updated and accurate membership data for the individual listed
+Name and address of Tribe or Band that maintains upd above: ated and accurate membership data for the individual listed

 Name Address

 CityState Zip Code

-The Tribe or Band is (select only one): Federally Recognized Tribe State Recognized Tribe Terminated Tribe Alaska Native Member of an organized Indian in effect October 19, 1994.
-Proof of membership in Tribe or Band listed abo e Indian Education Act of 1988 as it was
+The Tribe or Band is (select only one): that received a grant under th e Indian Education Act of 1988 as it was

-Membership or enrollment number esta Other evidence establishing membershi ablishing membership (if readily avai
+Proof of membership in Tribe or Band listed above, as Membership or enrollment number establishi Other evidence establishing membership in the ng membership (if readily ava

-Membership or enrollment number establishing r in the Tribe listed above (describe and attach) membership (if readily available) or o other evidence establishing membership
+Membership or enrollment number establishing member in the Tribe listed above (describe and attach).

-Attestation Statement I verify that the information provided above is true. ue and correct to the best of my know rledge and belief.
+Attestation Statement I verify that the information provided above is true and correct to the best of my know wledge and belief.

 Printed Name of Parent/Guardian Signature

-Address C CityStat zeZip Code
+Address City Sta ateZip Code

-Phone Number Email Date